TikTok's whipped lemonade is even better than it looks. Here's how to make it

 - Granulated sugar or sugar substitute (if making whipped cream)

-- If you're making your own whipped cream, beat one cup of whipping cream (or heavy cream) with a tablespoon of sugar and 1/2 teaspoon of vanilla extract in a cold bowl or cocktail shaker until peaks appear.
-I used a handheld milk frother for this but a manual whisk or electric mixer works too.
+1. If you're making your own whipped cream, beat 1 cup of whipping cream (or heavy cream) with a tablespoon of sugar and 1/2 teaspoon of vanilla extract in a cold bowl or cocktail shaker until peaks appear.
+I used a handheld milk frother for this, but a manual whisk or electric mixer works too.
 Set aside in the fridge.

 Thanks, TikTok.
 Don't ever change.